thanevil/WOG/README.md

 -flask server shows live score on the web (/score) or error if no score is detected
 -test folder with selenium test for the flask server
 -both flask server and mysql are built into docker containers using docker-compose
--jenkinsfile: runs on MACos enviorment, checkout>tar.gz>rotate older version using bash> move the newest version to version control folder
+-jenkinsfile: runs on MACos environment, checkout>tar.gz>rotate older version using bash> move the newest version to version control folder
 -jenkinsfile-2e2: checkout>build>test>push to hub